gamestrafe/thedivision2/source/_pages/other.md

  E-Credits (max 1'000'000'000)
 :   Standard JTF currency used to purchase equipment from vendors and for other JTF services.

+## Keys

+There are keys for the general world and keys for the DZ.
+They both work the same, as in they allow you to unlock certain special loot boxes.
+The normal keys are split into factions and can be found in various locations across the map.
+Look for small boxes mounted against the wall, often in places where you find other loot as well.
+DZ keys you can get from enemy kills.

 ## Supplies

 You can find components, food and water throughout the [map](/map.html).
 These are then used to supply settlements or controlpoints to complete projects or boost some perks.
 There are places where you can find large quantities and where it respawns regularly.